 If your doctor suspects preeclampsia, you'll have plenty of time to get used to the idea of an early delivery.
 The chief medical test involves collecting your urine in a carton for a 24-hour period.
 After that, your doctor will decide whether it's time for you to have the baby.

-For more pregnancy articles, check out the links on the next page.
+For more pregnancy articles, check out the links below.